IELTS vs TOEFL – Comparison & Differences of IELTS and TOEFL

 When it comes to choosing between IELTS or TOEFL, several factors may come into play.
 The choice often depends on your individual needs and circumstances.

 Your study or migration destination can significantly influence your decision.
 If you’re targeting institutions in the UK or Australia, you may lean towards IELTS, as it’s widely accepted in these countries.
 Conversely, if your goal is to study in the US, TOEFL might be your preferred choice, given its widespread acceptance by American universities.
-However, remember that both tests enjoy global recognition, so always check the specific requirements of your chosen institutions or immigration authorities.
+However, remember that both tests enjoy global recognition.
+So always check the specific requirements of your chosen institutions or immigration authorities.

 IELTS Vs TOEFL – Result & Acceptance Ratio

-IELTS scores are considered over 9000+ institutions in more than 140 countries including the UK, USA, Canada, Australia, New Zealand, etc.
+IELTS scores are considered over 9000+ institutions in more than 140 countries, including the UK, USA, Canada, Australia, New Zealand, etc.

-If you are planning to study in US, then it considers TOEFL as the major requirement and other countries consider IELTS.
+If you are planning to study in the US, then it considers TOEFL as the major requirement and other countries consider IELTS.

 IELTS Vs TOEFL – Scores Conversion and Comparison